 The Knollwood Pool is located on the south side of the Knollwood Country club Golf Course.
 This kidney-shaped pool is smaller than some of the other public pools; it has a maximum occupancy of 60.
 This seasonal pool is usually only open in the Summer.
 Currently, however, this pool currently remains closed.

 3201 W. Verdugo Ave., Burbank, CA 91505

 If your family lives in Burbank, check out the Verdugo Aquatic Center.
-It’s open seven days a week, with each day’s hours posted online.
+It has recently “expanded weekly programming to include increased capacity for lap swim, a return of aqua fitness, learn-to-swim classes, and swim team practice.”
+Recreational swim is available during late Spring, Summer, and early Fall at this location.
 In addition to the recreational pool, the Verdugo site has a large water slide.
 (Water slide riders must be at least 47 inches tall).
 Fees are slightly higher for non-Burbank residents.
-The on-site “Snack Shack” offers food, drinks, and snacks.

 Hansen Dam Aquatic Center

 11798 Foothill Blvd., Lake View Terrace, CA 91342

 The kids may not be ready for the huge size at Hansen Dam Aquatic Center.
 Big size means big fun including two large water slides.
 While daily rates are affordable ($4 for adults, $1 for children) a summer youth pass is available (Summer through Labor Day) for $10.
 The pool is open seven days a week, 11:00 am to 6:00 pm.